gautam7-github/sql-practice-answers/readme.md

 Q33.
 Show all of the days of the month (1-31) and how many admission_dates occurred on that day.
 Sort by the day with most admissions to least admissions.

+Q34.
+Show all columns for patient_id 542's most recent admission_date.

+Q35.
+Show patient_id, attending_doctor_id, and diagnosis for admissions that match one of the two criteria:
+    1. patient_id is an odd number and attending_doctor_id is either 1, 5, or 19.
+    2. attending_doctor_id contains a 2 and the length of patient_id is 3 characters.

+Q36.
+Show first_name, last_name, and the total number of admissions attended for each doctor.

+Q37.
+For each doctor, display their id, full name, and the first and last admission date they attended.

+Q38.
+Display the total amount of patients for each province.
+Order by descending.

+Q39.
+For every admission, display the patient's full name, their admission diagnosis, and their doctor's full name who diagnosed their problem.

+Q40.
+Display the number of duplicate patients based on their first_name and last_name.

+Q41.
+Display patient's full name, height in the units feet rounded to 1 decimal, weight in the unit pounds rounded to 0 decimals, birth_date, gender non abbreviated.

 # Hard

+Q42.
+Show all of the patients grouped into weight groups.
+Show the total amount of patients in each weight group.
+Order the list by the weight group decending.